 - Stock options.

-- Help finding a new job within or outside the company.
+- Help to find a new job within or outside the company.

 If you think your job may be in jeopardy, it's wise to have a plan to properly negotiate a severance package.